 Compensation for victims of crime

-If you have been the victim of a violent crime, you could be eligible to receive compensation from Compensation Services within the Department of Justice.
+If you have been the victim of a violent crime, you could be eligible for compensation from Compensation Services.
 You may also be eligible for compensation if your property has been maliciously damaged or if you have suffered loss or damage as a result of police or army action.